This year will mark the nineteenth European Day of Languages, with celebrations due to take place within Europe and beyond.

 - Teach your students a song in another language (check out our recommendations for Spanish songs).

-- Across Europe, there’ll be events and activities you can get involved with.
+- Across Europe, COVID restrictions permitting, there’ll be events and activities you can get involved with.
 Looking to participate in a local event near you?
 We recommend Googling ‘European Day of Languages events’ – plus the name of the city you live in to find any public events that you can attend.
-Depending on where you live, these could be conferences, language classes, or meetups and cultural exchange.
+Depending on where you live, these could be conferences, language classes, or meet-ups and cultural exchange.

 - Celebrating the day on social media is a great way to spread awareness.
 You could share your experience learning a European language, facts or inspiration, or (our personal favourite) a language joke or two!
 Make sure you use the hashtag #EuropeanDayofLanguages.